Curious film stock this ExtraFilm.

 Through much of the 1990’s, I used a great deal of this film myself.
 The film was low cost and the family was satisfied with the quality of the pictures printed from the film.

+And, they were well distributed; there is some rolls of this film in just about every desk drawer in Sweden.
 Every once in a while it shows up in the online auction sites, like Tradera, where just last week I picked up three rolls.

 Of course, given todays date of 2017, it’s expired.
 But, really not that old.
 These three rolls expire in 2007 (a 24 exposure roll) and 2009 (two rolls of 36 exposure).
 And you can clearly see the batch numbers NB5301 (expiration 10/2007), NE7144 (expiration 01/2009) and NE7676 (expiration 03/2009).